Alumni Achievement Awards

 To honour those who are making an outstanding impact, we run the Alumni Achievement Awards each year.
 These form part of Newcastle University Students' Union's Celebrating Success Awards.

-About the awards
+About the 2023 awards

-Rising Star category
+- Rising Star

-Alumni Impact category
+- Alumni Impact

-- outstanding contribution to business or industry
+- Alumni making an outstanding contribution to business/industry.

-- potential to inspire the next generation of current and prospective students
+- Potential to inspire the next generation of current and prospective students.

 John Cooper QC has represented the majority of the bereaved families in the Manchester Arena Inquiry.
 He is responsible for examining and exposing evidence to provide an explanation for the tragedy that occurred and recommendations to ensure the future safety of people attending large-scale public events.